 Tip: Support the earring post while trying to attach the scroll to ensure you don't bend it by accident.

 Explore our collection of sterling silver, 14ct gold vermeil, 9ct gold and surgical steel earrings settings that are perfect for setting your favourite faceted and cabochon stones into or making beaded designs with our gemstone beads.
-All of our earring settings (which require them) come with earring scrolls.
+All of our earring settings (which require them) come with earring backs.